hiral-solanki/PHP-REST-API-Example/README.md

 PHP REST API EXAMPLE
-This api is backend for angular 18 Usermanagement example.
+This API is backend for angular 18 User Management example.
-It includes classes for Backend API work for Angular Usermanagement Project.
+It includes classes for Backend API work for Angular User Management Project.